sudgy/nintendo_translations/README.md

 ## Famicom Mukashibanashi: Shin Onigashima

-**THIS GAME IS NOT COMPLETE YET!**  It is the one I am currently working on, and I'm only through chapter five at the time of writing.

 The most important thing to note is that in the original, all of the text was written vertically.
 English doesn't really work that well vertically, so I had to get creative in some places.
 The messages shown on the left side of the